sgiraudot/LOD_specs/Reviews/review_april_2018.md

-* Your system to handle parameters is very specific and should not be provided or documented: again, providing ways to deal with the `main()` arguments from the command line is totaly out of scope for a library's component.
-Parameters should be provided for their related function.
+* Your system to handle parameters is very specific and should not be provided or documented: again, providing ways to deal with the `main()` arguments from the command line is totally out of scope for a library's component.
+Parameters should be provided for their related function (with some overloads if you have a way to estimate them automatically).

 ## Template, parameters and scope